MaksymVyduta/Business-Trip-Reimbursement-Calculation-Application/README.md

 # OneNightApp
 Business Trip Reimbursement Calculation Application

-The name speaks for itself - the application was created in one night due to such a tight deadline.
+The application was created in one night due to such a tight deadline.
 This means that the focus had to be maximally on functionality and cutting corners in other aspects.

 Getting Started
 	1. Clone the Repository